-Issue Date Version Issued by 3 rd June 2020 2 The House of Bishops Recovery Group
+Issue Date Version Issued by 1 st July 2020 3 The House of Bishops Recovery Group

 The Recovery Group has been set up to support the Church of England as government guidance changes through the COVID-19 pandemic.
-This document has been prepared with information available by the issue date and is for planning purposes only until present restrictions are lifted.
+This document has been prepared with information available by the issue date.
 It will be kept under review and updated as the situation develops, with each update issued as a new version.
 The current version will always be available to download from the Church of England website via the Coronavirus FAQs page.

-This document should be read in conjunction with 'Access to church buildings during lockdown: advice for incumbents'.
+This document should be read in conjunction with 'Opening cathedral and church buildings to the public'.